MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L06_Approval_flow.md

     **Full Name** from the **Get Created User** section.

 17. It is good practice to include a link to the record that needs the approval.
-    Start a new browser window and navigate to make.powerapps.com.
+    Start a new browser window and navigate to <https://make.powerapps.com>.

 18. In your new window, make sure you are in your **Practice** environment.

 19. Select **Apps** and click to open the **Knowledge Admin** application.

-20. Open any assessment.
+20. Open any Knowledge Assessment.

 21. Find the **Pop Out** button located in bottom left of the form and click on it.
 (It will be in the bar at the very bottom of the page, and will be next